 VANCOUVER -- As B.C.'s vaccine effort ramps up during the ongoing COVID-19 pandemic, CTV News Vancouver has all the details on the province's multi-phased immunization plan.

 B.C.'s health ministry has been rolling out details on its mass vaccination plan in recent months and this story will be updated as more information continues to become available.

 WHO CAN GET VACCINATED RIGHT NOW?

-B.C. is encouraging residents to register through its online booking system in phases based on age, though anyone can access the site.
+All B.C. residents 18 and older can now register through the province's online portal.
 After registration, people will be contacted when their age is being booked for doses.

 For individuals working in certain occupations, like first responders and teachers in specific areas, vaccine appointments might be booked through their workplace, regardless of age.

 As well, people aged 40+ in the Lower Mainland can try contacting a local pharmacy for an AstraZeneca dose.
 Some local pharmacies are filling their waitlists for people aged 30 and older.
 However, local supply of that vaccine is extremely limited and some pharmacies are no longer able to book appointments.

 Health officials have previously said nobody will lose their place in line.
 For example, if someone is eligible to get their vaccine in Phase 2 but can't for whatever reason, they can be immunized at any point after.